Clouds Rest hike.

 At the top of the first climb (2.5-mile mark), you will encounter the Clouds Rest and Sunrise Lakes junction.

+Continue straight to stay on the Clouds Rest Trail.
 Your legs will get a much needed break here as the trail descends for a bit.

+You will go up and over a few small hills.
 Don’t worry, it’s not nearly as steep as the first big hill.

 Man looking at a pond along the Clouds Rest Trail in Yosemite.